Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Lossless webp images are 26% smaller in size compared to PNG.
 Lossy webp images are 25-34% smaller in size compared to JPEG.
 This package reads and writes webp images into a 3 (rgb) or 4 (rgba) channel bitmap array using conventions from the 'jpeg' and 'png' packages.

-protolite — by Jeroen Ooms, 9 months ago
+protolite — by Jeroen Ooms, a year ago

 Highly Optimized Protocol Buffer Serializers